August Belmont IV, grandson of the founder of Belmont Park, died Monday at

 As a U.S. district judge, he blocked prosecution of a man who objected to the draft on religious grounds, barred the government from firing a gay worker and ordered California to increase payments to welfare recipients.

-In the 1974 ``Zebra Killer'' case, he ruled unconstitutional the nearly 600 stops San Francisco police made of black men in the search for the killers of 14 whites.
+And in the 1974 ``Zebra Killer'' case, when San Francisco police stopped almost 600 black men indiscriminately in a search for the killers of 14 whites, he ruled the stops unconstitutional.

 Zirpoli was named to the federal bench by President Kennedy in 1961 and retired in 1990.